entando/entando-pipelines/doc/about-epic-branches.md

 ## 3) PR titles

-On top the the normal PR naming contraints the PRs of an epic branch needs to also reference the epic name.
+On top of the already existing PR naming contraints the PRs of an epic branch also need to reference the epic name.

 ### For instance:

 ```
-a-long-and-risky-change/ENG-999 Some change
+a-long-change/ENG-999 Some change
 ```

 ## 4) Epic PR

 The Epic Branch will be eventually merged back to the main branch by using a so-called "Epic PR" that follows the PR rules of the main branch.

+### Please note

+- The epic version of the variables might not be exported by default on the workflow files of the CI/CD provider and so they might not be available by default to the pipelines.

+- There is a small chance of naming conflict between epic and non epic var that we chose to accepted in order to keep the syntax clean.
+This possibility anyway turn to zero if you keep the epic names lowercase.

 # IMPACT ON THE PIPELINES